Devin vs GitHub Copilot Workspace in 2026: Which AI Coding Agent Actually Ships Production Code?

 Which option does MG Software recommend?

-MG Software sees Devin as impressive but still early in the adoption curve.
-Copilot Workspace is more practical for daily use because it fits seamlessly into existing GitHub workflows.
-We recommend Workspace for most teams and Devin for specific autonomous tasks.
+MG Software sees Devin as technologically impressive but still early in the adoption curve for production use.
+The autonomous approach delivers strong results for bounded tasks like codebase migrations and test generation, but always requires human code review.
+Copilot Workspace is more practical for daily use because it fits seamlessly into existing GitHub workflows and the plan-then-execute approach builds confidence.
+We recommend Copilot Workspace for most teams as part of their GitHub workflow, and Devin as a supplement for specific autonomous tasks where full delegation is justified.

 Migrating: what to consider?

 Devin and Copilot Workspace are complementary rather than replaceable.
-Many teams use both: Workspace for daily issue handling and Devin for larger autonomous tasks.
+Many teams use both: Workspace for daily issue handling within the GitHub workflow and Devin for larger autonomous tasks requiring hours of independent work.
 No direct migration path is needed.
+If you switch from one to the other, the adjustment is primarily cultural: from trusting autonomous AI to controlled AI, or vice versa.
+The code output from both tools is compatible with standard Git workflows and review processes.

 Frequently asked questions